MohammadSatel/Flask_Book_Library/README.md

    pip install -r requirements.txt

 6. run the main app:
-   py app.py (your path/project/app.py)
+   py app.py (your path/Flask_Book_Library/app.py)

 7. Connect to the server:
    Running on (http://127.0.0.1:5000)

-8. Enjoy the full stack book library app
+8. Enjoy the full stack book library app with CRUD and DB.